Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 I3S supports two ways to access attribute data.
 They can be accessed through

-1. Paired services with REST endpoints
+1. Paired services with RESTful endpoints
    - Enables direct access to source data
    - The query uses the unique feature ID key
 2. Fully cached attribute information within the I3S store